supriyaahejib/form-guide/README.md

 - Recognizes spoken help requests such as “what is rent?”, “what does that mean?”, “I don't understand,” and “wait, what?” before they can be mistaken for text-field answers.
 - Explains requested terms and the available choices conversationally by voice.
 - Extracts the value needed by structured fields.
 For example, “my rent is two hundred dollars” can become `200` for a number field rather than copying the whole sentence.
 - Keeps free-form responses as spoken and offers an explicit **Refine my answer** button for optional clarity/grammar cleanup.
-It never refines automatically when the person presses Next.
 - Detects visible conditional fields after an answer changes the form and adds them to the guided flow.
 - Treats detected password, SSN, bank, card, routing, and passcode fields as sensitive: voice controls are hidden and their values are not sent to the AI backend.